queryluke/masseffect-5e/static/data/rules/04-07-dexterity.md

 ### Attack Rolls and Damage
 You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as an assault rifle or a sub-machine gun (SMG).
-You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the _finesse_ property, such as a omni-blade or a monomolecular blade.
+You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the _finesse_ property, such as an omni-blade or a monomolecular blade.

 ### Armor Class
 Depending on the armor you wear, you might add some or all of your Dexterity modifier to your Armor Class.